WeFoster/wefoster/README.md

 ## Description ##

-Thousands of site owners & developers are using the WeFoster theme to built better..
+Thousands of site owners & developers are using the WeFoster theme to build better..

 - Membership Sites
 - Academic Commons / Learning Management Systems.